01 — HTTP Gateway

 Prerequisites

 You need a running MCP server to point Hangar at.
-Use any Streamable HTTP MCP server you already have, or start a test one:
+This repo ships a test

 The Config